 Criminal Traffic Crimes

-Florida law distinguishes between civil traffic infractions and criminal traffic violations which are classified as a felony or misdemeanor.
+Florida law distinguishes between civil traffic infractions and criminal traffic violations.
 Civil traffic infractions are only punishable by a fine.
 Examples of civil traffic violations include a speeding ticket or a citation for running a red light.

-Other violations of the law that occur on the roadway are classified as criminal traffic offenses that are punishable by incarceration in jail or prison.
+On the other hand, criminal traffic violations can be classified as either a felony or misdemeanor, both of which are punishable by incarceration in jail or prison.
 Examples of criminal traffic violations include DUI, driving on a suspended license, leaving the scene of an accident, reckless driving and fleeing to elude.

 Because many of these criminal traffic cases involve an officer stopping a moving vehicle during a routine traffic stop, common legal issues include: